mpv-player/mpv/DOCS/man/vo.rst

         limitations in the number of video textures that can be loaded simultaneously.

+    ``tscale-clamp``
+        Clamp the ``tscale`` filter kernel's value range to [0-1].
+This reduces excessive ringing artifacts in the temporal domain (which typically manifest themselves as short flashes or fringes of black, mostly around moving edges) in exchange for potentially adding more blur.

     ``dscale-radius``, ``cscale-radius``, ``tscale-radius``, etc.
         Set filter parameters for ``dscale``, ``cscale`` and ``tscale``, respectively.